It’s hard to escape chicken-based dog food as it seems to be the most popular protein source in many brands today.

 1. The Farmer’s Dog Beef Recipe Fresh Dog Food – Best Overall

 The Farmer’s Dog is a dog food subscription service that produces premium, fresh food customized for your dog and delivers directly to your door.
 The Farmer’s Dog is made at USDA-inspected facilities, and its Beef Recipe was our 1st best overall pick for the best dog foods without chicken.
 The Farmer’s Dog does not subject its food to a high-temperature oven but uses a low-temperature process to gently cook the ingredients to retain nutrients.

 The first five main ingredients of the Beef Recipe are beef, sweet potatoes, cooked lentils, carrots, and beef liver.
 We’re confident your pup will enjoy the Farmer’s Dog Beef Recipe.

-In the end, this was our favorite dog food without chicken and which is why it has earned our highest recommendation for best dog foods without chicken.
+In the end, this was our favorite dog food without chicken, which is why it has earned our highest recommendation for best dog food without chicken.

 2. Instinct Be Natural Chicken-free Dog Food – Best Value

 The Be Natural dry dog food from Instinct is one of our favorites and our dogs loved it even more than we did.
 We love its no-filler formula that’s all natural and that it features animal protein that’s responsibly sourced as the first and second ingredients.

 Though it’s not grain-free dog food, it’s made with natural fruits and vegetables to keep your furry friends healthy.
 Moreover, it’s the first Raw-coated kibble.
 This means that every piece is coated with Raw that’s made from real meat and whole food ingredients, adding more protein to this food to help it achieve its high 25% crude protein composition.